hhrd-cs/hhrd-cs.github.io/week-6.md

 ## Classwork

 You can find the two classwork exercises we did [here](https://docs.google.com/document/d/1eAeeMbFFK2I7ghgrrP1mJcjhg0VTQSJHJvhhT-71m30/edit?usp=sharing).
-If you want to compare your answers, view the classwork solutions [here]().
+If you want to compare your answers, view the classwork solutions for the [Point](https://gist.github.com/technoAl/64194fda28fabde27e819a4262d619b8) and [Book](https://gist.github.com/technoAl/a16fc1b2636e503a38d08005610600b9) classes.
 You do not have to submit classwork anywhere.

 ## Homework